BreakingPlaid/.github/profile/README.md

 🍿 Fun facts - When we tell people we genuinely love data, we get told to "get a life."
 So, we took it literally and started seriously playing with data.

-🧙 Hope this helps you with your data journey.
+🧙 Hope this helps you with your journey.

 ## Join Us
 If you share our interest in data science and want to be part of our journey, please reach out to us via email at [BlevinsJonny@gmail.com](mailto:BlevinsJonny@gmail.com).